-Log configuration file Description axAdmin-log4j.properties Specifies the log settings for the AX Server Configuration web application.
+Log configuration file Description axAdmin-log4j2.xml Specifies the log settings for the AX Server Configuration web application.
 This configuration file is only found on the AX Server.
 The default log file name is axAdmin.log.
 The default maximum size of the log file is 5MB (5120KB) and the 10 most recent log files will be archived.
-The default threshold is INFO. axCore-log4j.properties Specifies the log settings for AX Server and AX Engine Node.
+The default threshold is INFO.

+Log configuration file Description axCore-log4j2.xml Specifies the log settings for AX Server and AX Engine Node.
 The default log file name is axCore.log.
 The default maximum size of the log file is 5MB (5120KB) and the 10 most recent log files will be archived.
-The default threshold is INFO. axException-log4j.properties Specifies the log settings for the AX Exception web application.
-This configuration file is only found on the server where AX Exception is installed. axExceptionAdmin-log4j.properties Specifies the log settings for the AX Exception Administration web application.
-This configuration file is only found on the server where AX Exception is installed. axGateway-log4j.properties Specifies the log settings for AX Web Client.
+The default threshold is INFO. axException-log4j2.xml Specifies the log settings for the AX Exception web application.
+This configuration file is only found on the server where AX Exception is installed. axExceptionAdmin-log4j2.xml Specifies the log settings for the AX Exception Administration web application.
+This configuration file is only found on the server where AX Exception is installed. axGateway-log4j2.xml Specifies the log settings for ACL Add-In.
 This configuration file is only found on the AX Server.
 The default log file name is axGateway.log.
 The default maximum size of the log file is 5MB (5120KB) and the 10 most recent log files will be archived.
-The default threshold is INFO. cas-log4j.properties Specifies the log settings for AX Server authentication.
+The default threshold is INFO. cas-log4j2.xml Specifies the log settings for AX Server authentication.
 This configuration file is only found on the AX Server.
 The default log file name is cas.log.
 The default maximum size of the log file is 10MB and the 10 most recent log files will be archived.
-The default threshold is INFO. server-log4j.properties Specifies the log settings for the Geronimo application server.
-The default log file name is geronimo.log.
-The default maximum size of the log file is 10MB and the 10 most recent log files will be archived.
-The default threshold is INFO.
+The default threshold is INFO. axWebclient-log4j2.xml Specifies the log settings for AX Web Client.
+This configuration file is only found on the AX Server.

-To modify log4j configuration properties:
+To modify log4j2 configuration properties:

-- 1. Open Windows Explorer and navigate to the geronimo/var/config subfolder for all log 4j files except server-log4j properties.
-For server-log4j.properties, navigate to the geronimo/var/log subfolder. - 2.
+- 1. Open Windows Explorer and navigate to the TomCat/logs subfolder. - 2.
 Open the property file for the log you want to modify the configuration for in a text editor. - 3.
 Make any necessary modifications, and then save and close the file. - 4.
-Stop and restart the ACL Analytics Exchange Geronimo service.
+Stop and restart the ACL Analytics Exchange Service.

 2.5.
-Ports used by ACL Analytics Exchange Geronimo
+Ports used by ACL Analytics Exchange Service

-The ACL Analytics Exchange Geronimo service is installed with the default communications port settings used by the application server.
-Table 1 lists the default ports used by specific Geronimo components.
+The ACL Analytics Exchange Service is installed with the default communications port settings used by the application server.
+Table 1 lists the default ports used by specific Tomcat application server components.

 Table 1.
-ACL Analytics Exchange Geronimo default ports
+ACL Analytics Exchange Service default ports